SHEL official logo SHEL

 Opportunities

-• Development of carbon capture and storage (CCS) technologies
+• Development of carbon capture and storage (CCS) technologies.

 Threats

-• Geopolitical instability impacting supply and demand
+• Geopolitical risks affecting supply and demand.

 Competitors and Market Share